11 Tips to Green your House Painting Project

 5. Try recycled paint, which is reprocessed surplus paint collected from businesses, government offices, and residences.
 Though its quality is comparable to that of new paint, it's priced considerably lower.
 Recycled paint does contain a certain level of VOCs, so use it for exterior house paint or for interior areas that are well ventilated and not used by asthma or allergy sufferers.
 Since it contains over 80 percent post-consumer material, using recycled paint makes you eligible for LEED credits.

 6. Choose paint with other green advantages.
 Insulating paint or eco-friendly paint additives are great for saving energy in the cold winters of Illinois and similar Midwestern states.
 They create a vacuum, causing heat to reflect off your Chicago paint job and back into your room.
-Another interesting type of paint is anti-microbial, which helps to repel mold.
+Another interesting type of paint which local house painters might advise is anti-microbial, which helps to repel mold.
 This offers health benefits to your family and also makes the paint job longer wearing.

 7. Don't forget the rest of your materials.
 Look for a low VOC level in any stripper, solvent, or primer you may use to prepare for the job.
 Here's a pleasant surprise: turpentine, that old painter's standby, is biodegradable, because it is made from pine resin.
 Use a biodegradable or reusable drop cloth.
 (Be careful about repurposing old sheets for this task, though, because paint can soak through them.)